ArbitriumLux/CRUD/README.md

-# Serverlox
+# CRUD
-This is a simple CRUD wep application created using Go and PostgreSQL sqlx
+This is a CRUD web application created using Go and PostgreSQL